ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.min_rtt estimates of ensembles of BBR flows to converge, avoiding feedback loops of ever-increasing queues and RTT samples.

 The ProbeRTT state works in concert with BBR.min_rtt estimation.
-Up to once every BBR.ProbeRTTInterval = 5 seconds, the flow enters ProbeRTT, decelerating by setting its cwnd_gain to BBR.ProbeRTTCwndGain = 0.5 to reduce C.inflight to half of its estimated BDP, to try to measure the unloaded two-way propagation delay.
+BBR schedules ProbeRTT directly from the expiration of its BBR.min_rtt min filter: when the BBR.min_rtt estimate has not been refreshed by a lower RTT sample for BBR.MinRTTFilterLen = 10 seconds, the estimate is stale, and BBR enters ProbeRTT before it allows a higher RTT sample to raise BBR.min_rtt.
+Thus, up to once every BBR.ProbeRTTInterval = 10 seconds, the flow enters ProbeRTT, decelerating by setting its cwnd_gain to BBR.ProbeRTTCwndGain = 0.5 to reduce C.inflight to half of its estimated BDP, to try to measure the unloaded two-way propagation delay.

+Deriving the ProbeRTT schedule from the freshness of BBR.min_rtt, rather than from an independent timer, means a flow attempts a coordinated drain precisely when, and only when, its estimate of the two-way propagation delay is about to go stale.
+But it also means that the BBR.min_rtt estimate is, by definition, about to be replaced at the moment ProbeRTT begins, and its replacement is likely to be an inflated RTT sample taken while the bottleneck queue is still full.
+Sizing the ProbeRTT congestion window from such a sample would defeat the purpose of ProbeRTT: with a standing queue of roughly one BDP, the inflated sample is roughly twice the true two-way propagation delay, so a target of BBR.ProbeRTTCwndGain\*BBR.bdp would be roughly a full BDP and would drain nothing.
+Worse, the failure is self-reinforcing, since a ProbeRTT episode that drains nothing yields no lower RTT sample with which to correct the estimate.

-There are two main motivations for making the BBR.MinRTTFilterLen roughly twice the BBR.ProbeRTTInterval.
-First, this ensures that during a ProbeRTT episode the flow will "remember" the BBR.min_rtt value it measured during the previous ProbeRTT episode, providing a robust BDP estimate for the C.cwnd = 0.5\*BDP calculation, increasing the likelihood of fully draining the bottleneck queue.
-Second, this allows the flow's BBR.min_rtt filter window to generally include RTT samples from two ProbeRTT episodes, providing a more robust estimate.
+To avoid this, immediately before the stale BBR.min_rtt estimate is replaced, BBR snapshots the ProbeRTT congestion window target, BBR.probe_rtt_cwnd, computed from the pre-expiration BBR.min_rtt, and holds it fixed for the duration of the ProbeRTT episode.
+This provides a robust BDP estimate for the C.cwnd = 0.5\*BDP calculation, increasing the likelihood of fully draining the bottleneck queue, and ensures the target cannot move while the flow is trying to reach it.

 The algorithm for ProbeRTT is as follows:

-Entry conditions: In any state other than ProbeRTT itself, if the BBR.probe_rtt_min_delay estimate has not been updated (i.e., by getting a lower RTT measurement) for more than BBR.ProbeRTTInterval = 5 seconds, then BBR enters ProbeRTT and reduces the BBR.cwnd_gain to BBR.ProbeRTTCwndGain = 0.5.
+Entry conditions: In any state other than ProbeRTT itself, if the BBR.min_rtt estimate has not been updated (i.e., by getting a lower RTT measurement) for more than BBR.MinRTTFilterLen = 10 seconds, then BBR enters ProbeRTT and reduces the BBR.cwnd_gain to BBR.ProbeRTTCwndGain = 0.5.

-Exit conditions: After maintaining C.inflight at BBR.ProbeRTTCwndGain\*BBR.bdp for at least BBR.ProbeRTTDuration (200 ms) and at least one packet-timed round trip, BBR leaves ProbeRTT and transitions to ProbeBW if it estimates the pipe was filled already, or Startup otherwise.
+Exit conditions: After maintaining C.inflight at BBR.probe_rtt_cwnd for at least BBR.ProbeRTTDuration (200 ms) and at least one packet-timed round trip, BBR leaves ProbeRTT and transitions to ProbeBW if it estimates the pipe was filled already, or Startup otherwise.

 #### ProbeRTT Design Rationale {#probertt-design-rationale}

-BBR is designed to have ProbeRTT sacrifice no more than roughly 2% of a flow's available bandwidth.
-It is also designed to spend the vast majority of its time (at least roughly 96 percent) in ProbeBW and the rest in ProbeRTT, based on a set of tradeoffs.
-ProbeRTT lasts long enough (at least BBR.ProbeRTTDuration = 200 ms) to allow diverse flows (e.g., flows with different RTTs or lower rates and thus longer inter-packet gaps) to have overlapping ProbeRTT states, while still being short enough to bound the throughput penalty of ProbeRTT's cwnd capping to roughly 2%, with the average throughput targeted at:
+BBR is designed to have ProbeRTT sacrifice no more than roughly 1% of a flow's available bandwidth.
+It is also designed to spend the vast majority of its time (at least roughly 98 percent) in ProbeBW and the rest in ProbeRTT, based on a set of tradeoffs.
+ProbeRTT lasts long enough (at least BBR.ProbeRTTDuration = 200 ms) to allow diverse flows (e.g., flows with different RTTs or lower rates and thus longer inter-packet gaps) to have overlapping ProbeRTT states, while still being short enough to bound the throughput penalty of ProbeRTT's cwnd capping to roughly 1%, with the average throughput targeted at:

 ~~~~
-  throughput = (200ms*0.5*BBR.bw + (5s - 200ms)*BBR.bw) / 5s
+  throughput = (200ms*0.5*BBR.bw + (10s - 200ms)*BBR.bw) / 10s
-             = (.1s + 4.8s)/5s * BBR.bw = 0.98 * BBR.bw
+             = (.1s + 9.8s)/10s * BBR.bw = 0.99 * BBR.bw
 ~~~~

-As discussed above, BBR's BBR.min_rtt filter window, BBR.MinRTTFilterLen, and time interval between ProbeRTT states, BBR.ProbeRTTInterval, work in concert.
+As discussed above, BBR's BBR.min_rtt filter window, BBR.MinRTTFilterLen, and the time interval between ProbeRTT states, BBR.ProbeRTTInterval, are one and the same: BBR enters ProbeRTT exactly when the BBR.min_rtt filter expires.
+This guarantees that a flow attempts to drain the bottleneck queue before it raises BBR.min_rtt, without relying on a particular ratio between two independently chosen time constants.
-BBR uses a BBR.MinRTTFilterLen equal to or longer than BBR.ProbeRTTInterval to allow the filter window to include at least one ProbeRTT.

-To allow coordination with other BBR flows, each BBR flow MUST use the standard BBR.ProbeRTTInterval of 5 secs.
+To allow coordination with other BBR flows, each BBR flow MUST use the standard BBR.ProbeRTTInterval of 10 secs.

-A BBR.ProbeRTTInterval of 5 secs is short enough to allow quick convergence if traffic levels or routes change, but long enough so that interactive applications (e.g., Web, remote procedure calls, video chunks) often have natural silences or low-rate periods within the window where the flow's rate is low enough for long enough to drain its queue in the bottleneck.
-Then the BBR.probe_rtt_min_delay filter opportunistically picks up these measurements, and the BBR.probe_rtt_min_delay estimate refreshes without requiring ProbeRTT.
-This way, flows typically need only pay the 2 percent throughput penalty if there are multiple bulk flows busy sending over the entire BBR.ProbeRTTInterval window.
+A BBR.ProbeRTTInterval of 10 secs is short enough to allow quick convergence if traffic levels or routes change, but long enough so that interactive applications (e.g., Web, remote procedure calls, video chunks) often have natural silences or low-rate periods within the window where the flow's rate is low enough for long enough to drain its queue in the bottleneck.
+Then the BBR.min_rtt filter opportunistically picks up these measurements, and the BBR.min_rtt estimate refreshes without requiring ProbeRTT.
+This way, flows typically need only pay the 1 percent throughput penalty if there are multiple bulk flows busy sending over the entire BBR.ProbeRTTInterval window.

-As an optimization, when restarting from idle and finding that the BBR.probe_rtt_min_delay has expired, BBR does not enter ProbeRTT; the idleness is deemed a sufficient attempt to coordinate to drain the queue.
+As an optimization, when restarting from idle and finding that the BBR.min_rtt estimate has expired, BBR does not enter ProbeRTT; the idleness is deemed a sufficient attempt to coordinate to drain the queue.
+This also means that a flow resuming after an idle period longer than BBR.MinRTTFilterLen does not enter ProbeRTT with a BBR.min_rtt estimate inherited from before the idle period.

 The frequency of triggering ProbeRTT involves a tradeoff between the speed of convergence and the throughput penalty of applying a cwnd cap during ProbeRTT.